assist-project/state-machine-bug-finder/README.md

 # StateMachineBugFinder
 **StateMachineBugFinder** (or **SMBugFinder** for short) is an automated bug detection framework implementing the technique presented at NDSS 2023 (see [publication][ndss2023]).
-Provided a state machine model of a SUT (e.g., generated automatically by a protocol state fuzzer), **SMBugFinder** automatically analyses the model to identify state machine bugs.
+Provided a state machine model of a SUT (e.g., generated automatically by a protocol state fuzzer), **SMBugFinder** automatically analyzes the model for state machine bugs.
-Identification requires description of the bugs in the form of DFA-encoded bug patterns.
+For analysis, **SMBugFinder** uses a catalogue of bug patterns.

 ## Dependencies